Haiitam18/Dynamic-Tabs/README.md

 The **Simple Tabs** project provides a basic and clean implementation of tab navigation using HTML, CSS, and JavaScript.
 It allows users to easily switch between different content sections by clicking on tab labels.
 This is a lightweight solution for managing multiple content views on a webpage.

+You can view the project details and roadmap here: [Simple Tabs Roadmap](https://roadmap.sh/projects/simple-tabs)

 ## Features

 - **Four tabs**: Switch between four different content sections.